Strong lensing signatures of self-interacting dark matter in low-mass halos: Strong lensing signatures of SIDM halos

 Investigations of substructure in multiply imaged quasar strong lens systems rely on the magnification ratios\footnote{Magnification ratios factor out the unknown source brightness, and only depend on the relative distortions between image pairs.} (or flux ratios) between images to reveal the presence of otherwise invisible dark matter structure \citep{MaoSchneider98,Metcalf++01,D+K02,Nierenberg++14,Nierenberg++17,Hsueh++20,Gilman++20a,Gilman++20b}.
 The utility of these data stems from their dependence on the second derivatives of the projected gravitational potential, resulting in an extremely sensitive localized probe of substructure.

 Figure \ref{fig:magnification} shows the the magnification cross section for a subhalo with mass $5 \times 10^{7} \msun$ modeled as an NFW profile (solid), a cored NFW profile (dashed), and the profile the subhalo would have after collapse using the model presented in Section \ref{ssec:corecollapse}.
 A core radius of $0.36 r_s$ reduces the peak magnification perturbation by $\sim 20\%$ relative to an NFW profile while leaving the magnification cross section beyond 0.05 arcseconds unchanged.
 The core collapsed halo changes the peak magnification by over $300 \%$ when the halo lies on top of an image in projection, but creates a weaker perturbation than the NFW profile at larger projected distances.
+In Appendix \ref{sec:appA}, we show how the magnification cross section depends on the logarithmic slope of the core collapsed profile, and on the radius at which we match the enclosed mass between it and the NFW profile the same halo would have in CDM.

 The significant difference between the magnification cross sections shown in Figure \ref{fig:magnification} demonstrates that image flux ratios can, in principle, provide a means of probing the internal structure of self-interacting dark matter halos.
 If a core collapsed subhalo happens to align with a lensed image, given the magnitude of the perturbation from the core-collapsed halo relative to that of the NFW halo in Figure \ref{fig:magnification}, we might expect to find some lenses with flux ratios that CDM, let alone smooth lens models, cannot explain.
 If no direct hit by a core collapsed subhalo occurs, a population of cored halos should produce less perturbation to image magnifications relative to CDM, on average.
 To assess quantitatively how a sample of quadruple image lenses can disentangle these competing effects and constrain the cross section, we use a forward modeling inference pipeline to analyze mock lenses with full populations of SIDM structure included in the lens model.